Skip to content

 After completing this module, you will be able to:

-Observability at scale is fundamentally a data problem.
-More clusters, more pods, more services means more metrics, more logs, and more traces.
-The cost and complexity of processing this data grows faster than the infrastructure it monitors.
+Observability at scale is fundamentally a distributed data management problem.
+As you add more clusters, nodes, pods, and microservices to your Kubernetes v1.35 environment, the volume of metrics, logs, and traces multiplies exponentially.
+The computational cost and operational complexity of transmitting, processing, and querying this telemetry data inevitably grows faster than the physical infrastructure it is designed to monitor.

 Telemetry Volume at ScaleSmallMediumLarge